On June 9, one of Ashar’s recently-discovered “favorite movie stars” will turn 52 years old.

 - Doc Hollywood: I had forgotten about this movie until I started working on this post, but my mom and I had watched it and loved it!
 So we’re trying to find a copy to show Sarah.

-- Stuart Little: These were childhood favorites of Sarah’s, and I didn’t pay attention enough to realize until now that Michael J. Fox is the voice of Stuart!
+- Stuart Little: These were childhood favorites of Ashar’s, and I didn’t pay attention enough to realize until now that Michael J. Fox is the voice of Stuart!

 Read more about Michael J. Fox